Services & Expertise

 - We then prepare a document called a Request for Directions for Trial which will need to be supported by a statement which we will also prepare and send to you.

-- We will submit the paperwork and the Request for Directions for Trial to the Court to progress your case.
+- We will submit the paperwork and the Request for Directions for Trial to the court to progress your case.

 - The District Judge will check the paperwork to establish that you have properly completed your application to divorce/dissolution.
-If it is the case that they are satisfied with the procedure, they will then provide a date when the divorce/dissolution will be progressed through to it’s next stage, namely decree nisi/conditional order.
+If it is the case that they are satisfied with the procedure, they will then provide a date when the divorce/dissolution will be progressed through to it’s next stage, namely Decree Nisi/conditional order.

 In most cases the above follows through without difficulty.
-In some cases there are difficulties and we do charge extra for any additional works.
-For example, difficulties could include not being able to arrange service upon the other party or that of the party denying receipt of the papers, wherein we might then need to obtain a process server and so on.
+In some cases there are difficulties and we do charge extra for any additional work.
+For example, difficulties could include not being able to arrange service upon the other party or that of the party denying receipt of the papers, whereby we might then need to obtain a process server and so on.
 Any additional costs will be advised to you but would only be incurred on the basis of our receiving instructions to proceed.